Karak, Pahang: The Malayan Emergency

 In the years following the Second World War, the town and the area around it became a hotbed of communist activity perpetrated by pro-independence fighters of the Malayan National Liberation Army (MNLA), with the road from Bentong to Karak described as "at one time the most dangerous in the Federation".

 Even prior to a state of emergency being declared in June 1948, police found a weapons cache near Karak in 1947, discovering 27 grenades, several firearms and cases of explosives after a three-hour search.
 The cache was believed to have come from a Royal Air Force drop for the Malayan Peoples' Anti-Japanese Army during the Japanese occupation of Malaya.

 Soon after hostilities broke out in 1948, MNLA fighters (termed by the government as "bandits") began to emerge from the jungle, ambushing patrols by security forces.
 On May 25, 1949, they ambushed two trucks heading to Karak from the village of Manchis escorted by seven Nepali Gurkhas soldiers, killing one and wounding five others, before leaving behind the bodies of two Chinese.
 The two bodies were later identified as Kuomintang members from the village who were abducted from their house on May 24, tied up and later killed.

 Two months later on July 3, the government imposed a strict curfew in 18 towns in Negeri Sembilan and Pahang including Karak, to last from 7.30pm to 5.30am every day, with all persons to remain indoors unless they had an official permit.

 Passenger buses heading to and from Karak were also frequently attacked, and those that didn't escape were ordered to stop, were set on fire and their occupants robbed with their identity cards seized.

 MNLA fighters also found their way into the town of Karak to carry out attacks.
 In one case on October 27, 1949, a hand grenade was thrown into a shop owned by Teh Eng Suan, a member of the Bentong Town Board and a leader of the local Chinese community in Bentong, exploding at the side of his desk.
 The blast killed three women instantly, and wounded three adults and four children, including Teh and his 10-year-old son.
 Police immediately screened the town and detained three suspects.

 In another instance on June 19, 1950, fighters entered the town and robbed a shop there, and were about to burn down a bus but escaped when police quickly arrived.

 The MNLA was also responsible for sabotaging telephone wires, destroying infrastructure, ambushing and killing local civilians An indigenous Orang Asli woman and her two children were also killed by Chinese bandits on May 16, while three people escaped with the woman's youngest son.
 At least two Europeans were also killed by fighters in the area.

-Attacks on military convoys and security forces continued in the area, even killing two policemen and wounding three others in an ambush on June 19, 1950.
+Attacks on military convoys and security forces continued in the area.

+On June 19, 1950, two policemen were killed and three others were wounded in an ambush.

 Security forces responded with raids, arresting suspected MNLA fighters and supporters.